firewalld/firewalld.github.io/documentation/ipset/options.md

     type="string"

 The mandatory type of the ipset.
-This cas be one of these types: hash:ip, hash:net, hash:mac.
+To get the list of supported types, use `firewall-cmd --get-ipset-types`.

     version="string"